Towards Evaluating the Robustness of Visual State Space Models: Introduction

 CNNs are particularly adept at extracting hierarchical image features due to their shared weights across features, which help in capturing local-level information.
 In contrast, transformer-based models employ an attention mechanism that captures global information, effectively increasing the model's receptive field \cite{dosovitskiy2020image}.
 This allows transformers to excel at modeling long-range dependencies.
 However, a significant drawback of transformers is their quadratic computational scaling with input size, which makes them computationally expensive for downstream tasks \cite{luo2016understanding}.
 Recently, state space sequence models (SSMs) have been adapted from the natural language domain to vision tasks.
 Unlike transformers, vision-based SSMs offer the capability to handle long-range dependencies while maintaining a linear computational cost, providing a more efficient alternative for vision applications \cite{gu2021efficiently, gu2023mamba, liu2024vmamba, zhu2024vision, li2024videomamba, chen2024video}.

-VSSMs, such as the Vision Mamba~\cite{gu2023mamba} and VMamba~\cite{liu2024vmamba} models, have gained attention in the vision domain due to their impressive performance.
+VSSMs, such as the VMamba~\cite{liu2024vmamba} and the hybrid Mamba-Transformer variant MambaVision~\cite{hatamizadeh2024mambavision}, have gained attention in the vision domain due to their impressive performance.
 These models offer a unique approach to managing spatial dependencies, which is critical for handling dynamic visual environments.
 Their ability to selectively adjust interactions between states promises enhanced adaptability, a trait that could be pivotal in improving resilience against perturbations.
 Given their potential in safety-critical applications such as autonomous vehicles, robotics, and healthcare, it is crucial to thoroughly assess the robustness of these models.

 In this paper, we present a comprehensive analysis of the performance of VSSMs, Vision Transformers, and CNNs in handling various nuisances for classification, detection, and segmentation tasks, aiming to provide valuable insights into their robustness and suitability for real-world applications.
 Our evaluation is divided into three main parts, each addressing a crucial aspect of model robustness.